How Much Do Foundations Cost?

 Information governing the recommended depth and width of strip foundations can be found in Approved Document A, provided by Building Regulations.

-Your structural engineer will complete a building survey to determine ground type and the most suitable foundations for your build, as well as submission of plans for approval with the local authority.
+Your structural engineer will complete a building survey to determine the ground type and the most suitable foundations for your build, as well as submission of plans for approval with the local authority.

 Once the foundation space has been excavated your local authority will inspect the site to determine whether the proposed site is adequate for supporting the proposed build.